Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 • StatefulSets currently require a Headless Service to be responsible for the network identity of the Pods.
 You are responsible for creating this Service.

-• PersistentVolume and PersistentVolumeClaim PVC is a declaration of need for storage that can at some point become available / satisfied - as in bound to some actual PV.
+• PersistentVolume and PersistentVolumeClaim stores data persistently, functions as emulated physical storage.
+PVC is a declaration of need for storage that can at some point become available / satisfied - as in bound to some actual PV.
 PVC consumes PV.
 StatefulSet volumeClaimTemplate enables dynamic provision of PV.

 • RBAC (ServiceAccount, Role, RoleBinding) - Service account is an auth object, role if what pods address to and RoleBinding merges these two entities.
 Role is namespace level while ClusterRole is cluster level